Madhavikad/Excel_Store_Data_Analysis/README.md

 # Excel_Store_Data_Analysis
-Data Analysis for a Digital Music Store using MySQL
+Data Analysis for Vrinda- a Clothing Store to find sales trends and pattern and help in growth of the store.